 Who should use Brevo?

 Brevo is a more cost-effective option for those who have a large database but only send a limited number of emails.
-If you're after a value-for-money service that offers automations, advanced segmentation, live chat, and dynamic personalization, it stands out as a noteworthy choice.
+If you're after a value-for-money service that offers automations, advanced segmentation, live chat, and dynamic personalization features, it stands out as a noteworthy choice.

 SendFox is an offshoot of AppSumo, a staple for small businesses chasing discounted SaaS (software as a service) tools.
 With its one-time payment structure, it's a refreshing departure from the never-ending subscriptions we're all too familiar with.